Tangerine-Community/Tangerine/docs/system-administrator/managing-data-conflicts.md

 ## Monitor active Database Conflicts in CouchDB

 Go to `<serverIpAddress>:5984/_utils/#database/<groupId>/_design/shared_conflicts/_view/shared_conflicts`.

+To view the number of conflicts per document, click the table tab.

 To resolve a conflict, click on the row to open the Doc in conflict.
 Then click the "Conflicts" tab to resolve the Conflict.

 ## Viewing the history of Documents in the database
 Sometimes it helps to look back at the history of a Case.
 When a Case is open in Tangerine Editor, you can run the following in the Chrome Devtools Console.